brucetsao/olami-api-quickstart-perl-samples/cloud-speech-recognition/getting-started/README.md

 ## Perl modules

-Perl module is in your @INC include, You may also need to install some modules by the following steps (example by yum in bash):
+Perl module is in your @INC include, You may also need to install some modules by the following steps (example in bash):

 ```
-yum install -y perl-Time-HiRes

 yum install -y perl-CPAN*
+perl -MCPAN -e 'install Time::HiRes'
 perl -MCPAN -e 'install Math::Round'

-yum install -y perl-IO-Socket-SSL-*
+perl -MCPAN -e 'install IO::Socket::SSL'
 ```

 ## Run the application: